 USE MOSS GROWING ON ROCKS or STONE!

 If it grows on soil, it won’t be as likely to grow on the hypertufa planter.
 So find moss that is growing on the medium upon which you want yours to grow.
 Makes sense: if it grows on soil or a rotting log, it won’t as likely grow on your hypertufa!
 And be patient!
 Don’t spray your planter , just keep it moist.
 If you spray it with a hose , you may rinse away the tiny microscopic start of your moss.

 I hope this helps you to know how to grow moss.
 If we have a wet spring, it will be perfect to get it started.
 And you will have planters in your garden that seem as if they have been there forever.

 If you don’t have any access to moss, you could purchase it.
 And use it the same way in the blender.
 Here is a link if needed.
 It is a link to Amazon and I am an affiliate.
-I may make a commission if you make a purchase but this doesn’t effect the price you pay.
+I may make a commission if you make a purchase but this doesn’t effect the price you pay, it just helps support the expenses of this website.
+Thank you so much for your support.
 Fresh Mood Moss Perfect for Terrariums and Bonsai